MA Certificates

 3. Criminal Justice Mediation Clinic in Dispute Resolution (27:202:513 or 27:202:562)

-*Mediation Training is a prerequisite for Advanced Mediation Theory, Practice & Training and is required to conduct municipal court mediations.
+*Mediation Training is a prerequisite for Advanced Mediation Theory, Practice & Training.